 Virtual Hypnotherapy

 My name is Michael Conrad.
-I'm a medical hypnotist (since '2000) and a retired psychologist (1978 - 2020) who specialized in Cognitive Behavioral Therapy (CBT), Neuroscience and Physiology and can therefore help you with a variety of issues.
+I'm a retired psychologist (1978 - 2020), a current medical hypnotist (since 2000) and a life counselor who specializes in Cognitive Behavioral Therapy, Neuroscience and Physiology and can therefore talk with you on a variety of issues.

 The mind controls the body.
 If it is your mind that is making you feel physically sick or mentally unbalanced, then it is your mind that can make you healthy again.
 And when your willpower isn't working effectively, then hypnosis will help.
 However, don't expect years of what you're going through to disappear in one session.
 On average, 3 sessions per week for 2 weeks make hypnosis the most effective for permanent or at least long-lasting change.
 There is no such thing as a one visit cure just as there is no such thing as one pill from a bottle of pills is all you need.

-Hypnosis may also be good for ADHD, tourette syndrome, stuttering, nervousness, sleeplessness, nail biting, biting the inside of your cheeks, fear of spiders, heights, dentists, flying and possibly anything else you can think of that you would like to change for the better.
+Hypnosis may also be good for ADHD, tourettes, stuttering, nervousness, sleeplessness, nail biting, biting the inside of your cheeks, fear of spiders, heights, dentists, flying and possibly anything else you can think of that you would like to change for the better.

-Virtual Sessions are now the most effective way to get help when you need it and I can almost always be there for you when you contact me and we can meet on whichever video platform you prefer.
+Virtual Sessions are now the most effective way to get help when you need it and I can almost always be there for you when you contact me and we will meet on a Google video app called MEET which is already on your Android phone and uses your phone number to contact me instead of a shared platform where hundreds of people can find you.
+This keeps it personal, one-on-one.
 We will discuss the issues you'd like help with once you contact me from my contact page.

 What exactly is hypnosis?
 The word hypnosis was originally created to describe the process you put yourself through in order to fall asleep, named after the Greek god Hypnos, the god of sleep.
 It's lying in bed and letting go of all the thoughts and stresses of the day, eventually limiting your thoughts to how warm the blanket feels around you or how soft the pillow feels beneath your head, and without even realizing it, you drift off to sleep.